 Antero Hot Springs Cabins – These cozy cabins each have their own, private soaking pool so you’ll never have to share with other guests.
 Antero also offers a variety of other spa services to round out your wellness retreat.

-Box Canyon Lodge – This small lodge in Ouray has 4 soaking tubs on their property, perfect for warming up on a cold day.
+Box Canyon Lodge – This small lodge in Ouray has 4 soaking tubs on its property, perfect for warming up on a cold day.
 The tubs are naturally filled and right on the mountainside for alpine views while you soak.

 Merrifield Homestead Cabins – Choose from two refurbished cabins in Buena Vista and enjoy the natural spring-filled private hot tubs on the property.
 It’s right near downtown so you’re never far from restaurants and other experiences.